-Computer Science & Engineering 423/823 Design and Analysis of Algorithms
+Computer Science & Engineering 423/823 Design and Analysis of Algorithms Lecture 03 - Elementary Graph Algorithms (Chapter 22)

-Lecture 02 - Elementary Graph Algorithms (Chapter 22)
+Stephen Scott (Adapted from Vinodchandran N. Variyam)

-Stephen Scott (Adapted from Vinodchandran N. Variyam) Graphs are abstract data types that are applicable to numerous problems Can capture entities, relationships between them, the degree of the relationship, etc.
+Graphs are abstract data types that are applicable to numerous problems Can capture entities, relationships between them, the degree of the relationship, etc.

-- This chapter covers basics in graph theory, including representation, and algorithms for basic graph-theoretic problems (some content was covered in review lecture) - We'll build on these later this semester sscott@cse.unl.edu
+- This chapter covers basics in graph theory, including representation, and algorithms for basic graph-theoretic problems - We'll build on these later this semester sscott@cse.unl.edu